vonderchild/vonderchild.github.io/_posts/2021-10-2-DeconstruCT.F-Doe-A-Deer.md

 ![Figure 6](https://i.imgur.com/STf5jpT.png)

-Figure 6

 And, voila!
 We have got the flag.